HermanMusyoki/github_workload/README.md

 # Starter WEb Project

 This is a simple website project for showing how to use Git and Github together.

 ##Introduction

+This example is to show different parts of the Git respository and various commmands using a web project.

 ##Purpose